 When figuring out what to see in Winnipeg, the Exchange District is a great place to start.

-The building boom during the late-19th and early-20th centuries in The Exchange earned Winnipeg the title of the “Chicago of the North,” a nod to the city’s growing architectural portfolio.
+The building boom in the late-19th and early-20th centuries in The Exchange earned Winnipeg the title of the “Chicago of the North.”
+It was a prestigious nod to the city’s growing architectural portfolio.

-While the area saw some decline in fortunes shortly after its heyday, the Exchange District is once again one of the coolest places to hang out in Winnipeg and the city’s cultural hub.
+Shortly after its heyday, the area saw a decline in fortunes.
+These days, however, it’s on the mend.
+The Exchange District is once again one of the coolest places to hang out in Winnipeg and has become the city’s cultural hub.

 If you’re visiting the Exchange District in summer, be sure to check out Old Market Square.
-This historic square hosts plenty of events throughout the summer tourist season including the The Winnipeg Fringe Festival and the Winnipeg Jazz Festival.
+This historic square hosts plenty of events throughout the summer tourist season.
+The most popular events include The Winnipeg Fringe Festival and Winnipeg Jazz Festival.

 Winnipeg Art Gallery

 Set in the heart of downtown, the Winnipeg Art Gallery (WAG) is one of the oldest art galleries in Canada and the biggest art museum in Manitoba.
-The gallery is home to over 27,000 works from an insane variety of local, Canadian, and international artists.
+The gallery is home to over 27,000 works.
+Its collection spans a variety of local, Canadian, and international artists.

-Most intriguing at the Winnipeg Art Gallery is its massive collection of modern Inuit art, the largest of its kind in the entire world.
+Most intriguing at Winnipeg Art Gallery is its massive collection of modern Inuit art.
+It’s the largest Inuit art collection in the entire world.

-Even if you’re not an art lover, the architecture at WAG while catch your eye.

-While the modernist-style main building turns head.
+Even if you’re not an art lover, the architecture at WAG should catch your eye.
+Indeed, the modernist-style main building turns head.
 (And not always in a good way.)

 The new additions to the Inuit Art Centre should remedy that reputation though.
-The renovation includes a three-storey glass vault to house thousands of Inuit sculptures.
-Rebranded as Qaumajuq, the Inuit Art Centre is bound to be a show-stopper when it opens up (hopefully) in 2020.
+The renovation includes a three-storey glass vault that’ll house thousands of Inuit sculptures.
+Rebranded as Qaumajuq, the Inuit Art Centre is bound to be a show-stopper when it re-opens in 2021.

 Royal Canadian Mint

-If you’ve ever wondered where all those shiny loonies and twoonies in your pocket came from, you need to pop in for a tour of The Royal Canadian Mint in Winnipeg.
+Ever wondered where all those shiny loonies and twoonies in your pocket came from?
+Pop in for a tour of The Royal Canadian Mint in Winnipeg.

-One of the top points of interest in Winnipeg, The Mint produces all those cute animal-laden Canadian coins along with those of almost 75 other countries.
+One of the top points of interest in Winnipeg, The Mint produces all those cute animal-laden Canadian coins.
+It even produces coins for about 75 other countries.

-On a 45-minute tour, you’ll get to take a look at the Mint’s innovative coin manufacturing facility and learn about all the intricacies of coin-making.
+On a 45-minute tour, you’ll get a look at the Mint’s innovative coin manufacturing facility.
+You’ll also learn about all the intricacies of coin-making.

 Elsewhere in the Royal Canadian Mint, you can try your hand at striking your own coin.
-(Or just simply buy your own collector coins at the Boutique gift shop.)
+(Or simply buy collector coins at the Boutique gift shop.)

 Manitoba Legislative Building

-Fans of stately architecture won’t be disappointed when they set aside time for the Manitoba Legislative Building.
+A fan of stately architecture?
+You won’t be disappointed to set aside time for the Manitoba Legislative Building.

-Completed in 1920, the 74-metre-high home to the Manitoban parliament showcases a striking neoclassical style that’s rare within Canada’s architectural palette.
+Completed in 1920, the 74-metre-high building is home to the Manitoban parliament.
+It showcases a striking neoclassical style that’s rare within Canada’s architectural palette.

 The Forks Market

 Even if you can only spare one day in Winnipeg, set aside some time to explore The Forks.
-Wandering about, you’ll enjoy riverside shopping, entertainment, and dining options at The Forks.
-There’s a little of something for every taste here!
+Wandering about, you’ll enjoy riverside shopping, entertainment, and plenty of dining options.
+There’s something for every taste here!

-While Winnipeg isn’t a common place to start a search for French Canadian culture, you’ll find it in spades in the neighbourhood of Saint Boniface.
+Winnipeg isn’t a common place to start your search for French Canadian culture.
+But you’ll find it in spades in the neighbourhood of Saint Boniface.

-Hugging the banks of the Red River opposite The Forks.
-From downtown, it’s a quick walk over the Esplanade Riel Pedestrian Bridge opposite the The Forks, St. Boniface was once a separate city from Winnipeg, founded as a French and Métis enclave within Britain’s former Red River Colony.
+St. Boniface hugs the banks of the Red River opposite The Forks.
+From downtown, it’s a quick walk over the Esplanade Riel Pedestrian Bridge to St. Boniface.
+Once a separate city from Winnipeg, Saint Boniface was founded as a French and Métis enclave within Britain’s former Red River Colony.

-The neighbourhood is famous in Canadian history as the birthplace of Louis Riel, the Métis leader of the Red River Rebellion that paved the way for Manitoba becoming a province within newly-confederated Canada.
+The neighbourhood is famous in Canadian history.
+Saint Boniface was the birthplace of Louis Riel, the Métis leader of the Red River Rebellion.
+This important event paved the way for Manitoba becoming a province within newly confederated Canada.

 With more than 35 heritage properties, Saint Boniface is one of the best places for sightseeing in Winnipeg.
-As you wander around the French Quarter, keep on the lookout for its top attractions.
-Slip into the beautiful Cathédrale de Saint-Boniface, St. Boniface City Hall, and Le Musée de Saint-Boniface Museum, the oldest building in Winnipeg.
+Wandering around the French Quarter, keep on the lookout for its top attractions.
+Slip into the beautiful Cathédrale de Saint-Boniface and St. Boniface City Hall.
+Culture lovers will enjoy visiting Le Musée de Saint-Boniface Museum, the oldest building in Winnipeg.

 Like most Canadians, Winnipeggers are a tad crazy about their hockey.

-While the Jets’ Stanley Cup playoff hopes have been dashed for the 2019-2020 season, plan your trip to Winnipeg around the NHL playoffs.
+The Jets’ Stanley Cup playoff hopes have often been dashed early in recent seasons.
+Either way, plan your trip to Winnipeg around the NHL playoffs.
 And if they’ve qualified, strap in.
-You’ll be in for once-in-a-lifetime chance to join in a “Winnipeg Whiteout” when the entire arena dons a white jersey or shirt as they go wild for their team.
+You’ll be in for once-in-a-lifetime chance to join in a “Winnipeg Whiteout” as the entire arena dons a white jersey or shirt and go wild for their team.

-While the city sits among the top ten biggest in Canada, choosing where to stay in Winnipeg isn’t too difficult.
-For most travellers, the downtown area including The Exchange District and The Forks are great places to start your accommodation search.
+While it sits among the top ten biggest cities in Canada, choosing where to stay in Winnipeg isn’t difficult.
+The downtown area, including The Exchange District and The Forks, is a great place to start your accommodation search.

-- Mere Hotel: A funky, colourful & chic hotel with a great location on the edge of The Exchange.
+- Mere Hotel is a funky, colourful & chic hotel with a great location on the edge of The Exchange.

 - Alt Hotel Winnipeg is a hip and modern hotel in downtown.
 For catching an NHL game, there’s hardly a better place to stay than here.

-- The Fairmont Winnipeg is an elegant 4-star hotel is an excellent choice for mid-range & business travellers.
+- The Fairmont Winnipeg is an elegant 4-star hotel that’s an excellent choice for mid-range & business travellers.
 The hotel features excellent city views and a fabulous downtown location.

-- Fort Garry Hotel: This former grand railway hotel is one of the most legendary luxury accommodation picks in Winnipeg offering everything from a full-service spa to an indoor pool to an on-site jazz lounge.
+- Fort Garry Hotel is a former grand railway hotel that’s one of the most legendary luxury accommodation picks in Winnipeg.
+The Fort Garry Hotel offers everything from a full-service spa to an indoor pool to an on-site jazz lounge.